Learning Spanish Words Through Etymology and Mnemonics

 Q & AWhy are the words not ordered alphabetically?
 The e-book does not have page numbers nor the index.

 2020-01 Update It's been four years since this book was published.
-I've had many thoughts on revising it, such as adding more words, correcting loose usage of the terms "cognate" and "doublet", expanding etymological info for certain words too brief to be really helpful, and improving mnemonic hints for some words, an idea partially triggered by Harry Lorayne et al.'s The Memory Book and Dominic O’Brien's How to Pass Exams.
+I've had many thoughts on revising it, such as adding more words, making corrections, expanding etymological info for certain words too brief to be helpful, and improving mnemonic hints for some words, an idea partially triggered by Harry Lorayne et al.'s The Memory Book and Dominic O’Brien's How to Pass Exams.
 Their mnemonic tricks generously make use of absurd and unrealistic imageries, probably working well for some people on a handful of difficult words.
-Last but not the least, I'm re-considering the frequency-based word ordering.
-In spite of its benefit (see the first item in Q&A above), and the fact that some words ordered later have more elaborate, possibly more technical descriptions, and sometimes rely on earlier words, this ordering is a major complaint from the readers.
-In the revision, I may choose to order the words alphabetically, and attach the frequency table in small font at the end of the book.
 All these ideas would be realized if I could have a revised publication free of charge.
 Sadly, that's not the case with the publisher.
-This is one reason I'm holding on my second book (Learning French Words), privately modifying it almost on a daily basis to my heart's content!
+This is one reason I'm holding on my second book (Learning French Words), privately modifying it almost on a daily basis with no plan for publication.